lexicHQ/docs/handling-facebook-webhook.md

 ```

 `args.postback` contains the payload data, here in this case it’s the `userID`.
-To know more on postback and webhook, we would recommend to checkout the following reference from `Facebook Messenger Platform` documentation:
+To know more on postback and webhook, we would recommend to checkout the following reference from the `Facebook Messenger Platform` documentation:

 https://developers.facebook.com/docs/messenger-platform/send-api-reference/postback-button